spacelift-io/terraform-starter/README.md

 - _Allow only safe commands_ is a [task policy](https://docs.spacelift.io/concepts/policy/task-run-policy) that only allows you to run certain commands as [tasks](https://docs.spacelift.io/concepts/task).
 This is another one that we're going to try hands-on;

-- _Trigger stacks that declare an explicit dependency_ is a [trigger policy](https://docs.spacelift.io/concepts/policy/trigger-policy) that will cause every stack that declares dependency to be triggered when the current one is updated - while this one is probably beyond the scope of the basic tutorial, we wanted to show you that Spacelift is Turing-complete 😜
+- _Trigger stacks that declare an explicit dependency_ is a [trigger policy](https://docs.spacelift.io/concepts/policy/trigger-policy) that will cause every stack that declares dependency to be triggered when the current one is updated - while this one is probably beyond the scope of the basic tutorial, we wanted to show you that Spacelift is Turing-complete.
+Also, a trigger policy is what triggered a failing run on the newly created stack 😜

 ### Policies in practice

 While it's worth mentioning that we're using an [open-source language](https://www.openpolicyagent.org/) for our policies, authoring policies is outside of the scope of this tutorial.
 Instead, we'd like to show you the power of policies hands-on.
-Let's then navigate to our new stack (_Managed stack_) and trigger a run.
-Oh no, what did just happen?
+Let's then navigate to our new stack (_Managed stack_) and try to figure out why the run created by the trigger policy failed?
 Looks like what we're trying to does not agree with our policy:

 ![Plan policy failing a run](pics/15-failed-commit-min.png)